LLLiq/CCC2023/README.md

  ## Problem

-- Basic  - 1024-Point FFT Single Kernel Programming
+- Basic  - Vision 3X3 filter2D on 64x64 image

-    The basic requirement is to complete a 1k-Point FFT design based on  personal understanding using AIE API or AIE Intrinsic.
+    Create the filter2D function with 3x3 kernel on 64x64 image using AIE API or AIE Intrinsic based on personal understanding.

     - AIE Emulation succeeded
     - The design report submitted

-- Advanced  - Explore very large point FFT (8k ~ 64k points) design on VCK5000
+- Advanced  - Image Signal Processing Pipeline on HD image

+    Create high definition image processing pipeline design based on personal understanding.
+It is encouraged to fully use the Vitis Vision Library.

     - The system level emulation or the hardware run on VCK5000 succeeded
     - The design report submitted
+    -
 ## Performance Analyzer